-London is melting.
 In a shady corner pub along the South Lambeth Road, large open windows bring a warm, welcome breeze.
-Jason Allen, who has just cycled from the Brixton primary school he works in, discusses the weather we’re currently hiding from.
-Its slow, entropic quality has stirred in him thoughts of an even hotter fortnight – the record-breaking heatwave of June/July 1976 – and the strange other world he associates it with.
+Jason Allen, who has just cycled from the Brixton primary school he works in, smiles as he’s handed a cold glass of beer.
+We talk about the hot weather we’re currently hiding from.
+Its slow, entropic quality has stirred in Jason thoughts of an even hotter fortnight – the record-breaking heatwave of June/July 1976 – and the strange other world he associates it with.

 Jason was the schoolboy son of a bus driving father and waitressing mother when – as tarmac melted and water supplies ran low – he and a friend explored the hidden corners of the vast Stockwell Bus Garage, and discovered an escape from the sun-scorched city: a shimmering, shifting gateway to a faraway island.